-What is a Safety Data Sheet (SDS), and what is its purpose?
+What is a Safety Data Sheet (SDS) and its purpose?

-A Safety Data Sheet, formerly called Material Safety Data Sheet (MSDS), is a document that provides more detailed information than regular labels about the hazards of specific materials and chemicals.
-It also offers advice on precautions to be taken to prevent serious health or injury issues.
+A Safety Data Sheet, formerly called Material Safety Data Sheet (MSDS), is a document that provides more detailed information about the hazards of specific materials and chemicals than regular labels.
+It also offers advice on precautions to prevent serious health or injury issues.

 The SDS provides information such as: